nico-bachner/md-paper/README.md

 Primarily designed for writing scientific papers.
 Uses [pandoc](https://pandoc.org) and [pdflatex](https://www.latex-project.org).

-*Only designed to work on macOS x86_64, but should also work on Linux.*
+*Only designed to work on macOS x86_64, but should also work on Linux with some minor tweaks.*

 - [Installation](#installation)
 - [Writing](#writing)